-Eastern Long Island Hospital proudly celebrates its 110th Anniversary in 2015.
+Eastern Long Island Hospital (ELIH) proudly celebrates 112 years of caring.
 ELIH, the first voluntary Hospital in Suffolk County, has a rich and progressive history.

 Its humble beginnings can be traced back to the Mansion donated by the Wood sisters in 1905.
 This Victorian structure remained a part of the Hospital campus through 1950.The ‘Little Red House’ is the only remaining structure from the Mansion estate.
 Although the ‘Red House’ began as a residence for nurses, it housed many different departments, including the Opportunity Shop, Laundry, and Community Relations before returning to its original purpose- nurses’ residence- in 2004.The summer of 1905 marked the beginning of the Eastern Long Island Hospital Association.
 The Association held their first official meeting on August 16th to establish several committees—House, Building, Wardrobe and Grounds, and a Ladies Auxiliary in order to convert the Mansion into a facility to care for patients.
 The Auxiliary led the way for the official opening of the Hospital by raising funds to install a steam heating system.
 Other fundraising efforts led to the installation of an Otis Elevator, and the first x-ray machine in 1916.

 During the 1920’s, a motor ambulance was acquired and a modern sewage plant was built.
 Improvements to the radiology department included the installation of a more powerful x-ray machine.
 In the 1930’s, the Mansion was expanded with the addition of a childrens ward and a delivery room.
 Construction of a two-story fireproof brick wing was completed in 1939.